• Skip to primary navigation

 She suggested these Rubbermaid FreshWorks Produce Savers, which work better than my fridge’s crisper drawer.
 They are amazing!
 Not only do they keep my veggies fresh, they revive the ones I let get wilty!

-Rubbermaid Freshkeepers with fresh vegetables stored inside
+Rubbermaid Freshkeepers with fresh vegetables from a farm CSA stored inside.

 Rubbermaid FreshWorks Produce Savers